Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Michigan State and its opponents have not yet scored more than 64.5 points -- this matchup's point total -- in a game this season.
+- Michigan State and its opponents have not yet combined for more than 64.5 points in a game this year.

 - Saturday's over/under is 12.5 points lower than the two team's combined 77 points per game average.

-- The 48.7 combined points per game that these two squads have allowed this season are 15.8 fewer than the 64.5 total in this contest.
+- This contest's total is 15.8 points more than the 48.7 these two squads combine to surrender per game this season.

-- The average total in Spartans games this season is 52.4, 12.1 points fewer than Saturday's total of 64.5 .
+- Spartans games have an average total of 52.4 points this season, 12.1 fewer than Saturday's over/under.

-- In 2021, games involving the Hilltoppers have averaged a total of 57.5 points, 7.0 fewer than this game's set over/under.
+- The 64.5 over/under in this game is 7.0 points above the 57.5 average total in Hilltoppers games this season.

 Michigan State Stats and Trends

-- The Spartans have been favored by 10.5 points or more one time this season and have not covered the spread in any of them.
+- The Spartans have yet to cover the spread this season when favored by 10.5 points or more.

-- Michigan State's games this year have gone over the total in two out of four opportunities (50%).
+- Michigan State's games this year have eclipsed the over/under two times in four opportunities (50%).

-- In games that Michigan State churns out over 439.7 yards, the team is 2-0-1 against the spread and 3-0 overall.
+- In games that Michigan State amasses over 439.7 yards, the team is 2-0-1 against the spread and 3-0 overall.

 - This year, the Spartans have turned the ball over three times, while the Hilltoppers have forced three.